Internet activism: Hashtag activism

+The use of Hashtags has also been used as a way to spread awareness of different sicknesses and diseases, most notably the #IceBucketChallenge.
+In 2014, Anthony Senerchia and Pat Quinn, both living with Amyotrophic lateral sclerosis (ALS), started the challenge, which was initially a dare between friends.
+The challenge involved pouring ice-cold water, often with ice, over your head, something unique and engaging for their online followers.
+After completing the challenge, users would nominate 1-3 of their friends to do the same.
+Pete Frates, a former Boston College baseball player living with ALS joined Quinn and Senerchia and spearheaded the social media campaign that would explode in the weeks and months ahead.
+Many notable participants of the #IceBucketChallenge included Lady Gaga, Selena Gomez, and Justin Bieber.
+These celebrities set a precedent for their almost 45 million total followers they had at the time.
+Since the initial popularity in 2014, the #IceBucketChallenge has been shared in over 17 million posts and generated over 70 billion views on Facebook alone.
+This massive popularity created awareness of the rare disease as well as contributing to over $115 million raised worldwide for the ALS Association.
+The ALS Association used most of the money raised online to fund ALS-specific research.
+In 2016, the funding led scientists to be able to identify a new ALS-linked gene (NEK1).
+This gene helps scientists better understand the biological pathways that contribute to the development of ALS over time.

 Black Lives Matter

 One of the most prominent uses of hashtag activism is #BlackLivesMatter, a social justice movement that first began after George Zimmerman was acquitted for the shooting and killing of Trayvon Martin, an African American teenage boy.
 The movement started as a hashtag and now it has been at the forefront of the fight against police brutality and racial profiling across the world.

 After the killing of Martin on February 26, 2012, several people wanted justice.
 The hashtag started to grow in popularity, with a Change.org petition calling for an investigation and prosecution of George Zimmerman.
 Social media users, including many celebrities retweeted, shared, and created new petitions, eventually raising over 2.1 million signatures combined by March 26, 2012.
 By April 11, 2012, Zimmerman was charged with the second-degree murder of Trayvon Martin.

 After George Zimmerman was acquitted on July 13, 2013, a "letter to Black folks" was posted to Facebook by Alicia Garza.
 Garza ended her letter with the statement "Black lives matter", which her friend turned into a hashtag below.
 From here, #BlackLivesMatter or simply "BLM" became the movement against police brutality and killings of unarmed African Americans, as well as hate crimes and racially motivated crimes.